 - Browse the Baltimore Museum of Art.
 Founded in 1914 with a single painting, the BMA today has 95,000 works of art—including the largest holding of works by Henri Matisse in the world.

-- Go to a Baltimore Orioles game.
-One of the oldest major league baseball teams in the nation, the O’s play at Camden Yards, located downtown and surrounded by local pubs and unique attractions.
+- Go to an Orioles game.
+One of the oldest major league baseball teams in the nation, the O’s play at Camden Yards, which is located downtown and surrounded by local pubs and unique attractions.
 This is one of the best things to do in Baltimore, Maryland for sports enthusiasts.

 The Best Baltimore Apartments

-Moving to Baltimore, Maryland?
-Baltimore has a variety of apartment options, from high-rise luxury at The Apartments at Charles Plaza to modern, convenient living at Gallery Tower to the suburban garden-style community of Roland Ridge.
+Thinking about moving to Baltimore, Maryland?
+Southern Management has a variety of Baltimore apartment options, from high-rise luxury at The Apartments at Charles Plaza to the suburban garden-style community of Roland Ridge.

-Check out the Baltimore skyline from the rooftop pool at the conveniently located Horizon House, where apartment layouts range from studios to a 2-bedroom, 2-baths.
-If you need even more space, you’ll love the 10-foot ceilings in the 3-bedroom, 3-bath loft with den at the historically restored Atrium Apartments & Lofts.
+Take in the Baltimore skyline from the rooftop pool at the conveniently located Gallery Tower, and if you need some extra square footage, check out the spacious floorplans at Horizon House where apartment layouts range from studios to 2-bedroom, 2-bath units.
+For an apartment with some serious character, you’ll love the high ceilings, huge windows, and unique lofts at the historically restored department store which is now the Atrium Apartments & Lofts.

 It doesn’t get more historic or ornate than The Standard.
-Featuring impressive limestone colonnades, bronze trim and a marble lobby, this building is listed on the National Register of Historical Places.
-It features incredible views of the Inner Harbor, downtown Baltimore, and Chesapeake Bay.
+Featuring impressive limestone colonnades, bronze trim and a marble lobby, this building is listed on the National Register of Historic Places.
+It features incredible views of the Inner Harbor, downtown Baltimore, and the Chesapeake Bay.

-Located a stone’s throw from Camden Yards, Marlboro Classic & Redwood Square offers studios, apartments, and duplexes with cathedral ceilings, exposed brick walls, and bay windows, as well as a rooftop lounge and storage units.
+Located a stone’s throw from Camden Yards, Marlboro Classic & Redwood Square offers studios, apartments, and duplexes with cathedral ceilings, exposed brick walls, and bay windows, as well as a rooftop lounge.

 Live in Baltimore, Maryland with Southern Management